FC3243D4/hypr-dotfiles/README.md

 ## Icons

-`iconPatcher.sh` and the per-app patcher scripts (`vscodePatcher.sh`, `discordPatcher.sh`, `ferdiumIconPatcher.sh`, browser patchers, etc.) recolor a shared set of monochrome SVG icons to match the matugen-derived accent color, then push the result out to each app's icon lookup path.
+`iconPatcher.sh` and the per-app patcher scripts (`vscodePatcher.sh`, `discordPatcher.sh`, `ferdiumIconPatcher.sh`, `spicetifyPostHook.sh`, browser patchers, etc.) recolor a shared set of monochrome SVG icons to match the matugen-derived accent color, then push the result out to each app's icon lookup path.
 Icons are recolored via their `currentColor` stroke/fill (or, for a handful of flat-hex legacy icons, a direct hex substitution), then dropped into place per app — a local `file://` icon override for Ferdium's recipes, the app's own resource directory for VS Code, and so on.

-The icon set itself lives in the [Wallpaper-changer](https://github.com/FC3243D4/Wallpaper-changer) repo (installed alongside this one — see step 6 above), not in this repo.
+The icon set itself lives in the [Wallpaper-changer](https://github.com/FC3243D4/Wallpaper-changer) repo (installed alongside this one — see step 12 above), not in this repo.
 It's a mix of [Tabler Icons](https://tabler.io/icons) (MIT licensed) for general/category icons and custom icons for specific app/game overrides.
 See that repo for the icon files and license details.

 ## Dependencies